LovelaceC/Zea/content/about-me.md

 some cracking and politics books.

-When I am not working on any project, reading a book or watching videos, I am cracking my computer, modifying things, testing window managers, opening, reading, moving and copying files, create little programs in programming languages I am learning, practise things using my flashcards in Anki, and that sort of things.
+When I am not working on any project, reading a book or watching videos, I am hacking my computer, modifying things, testing window managers, opening, reading, moving and copying files, create little programs in programming languages I am learning, practise things using my flashcards in Anki, and that sort of things.